openstack-charmers/test-share/s390x/2021-apr/focal-ussuri-ovn/multi-lpar/README.md

-Tempest validation of OpenStack focal-wallaby (OVS) on s390x
+Tempest validation of OpenStack focal-ussuri (OVN) on s390x

 The single tempest smoke failure is caused by
 [a known issue](https://bugs.launchpad.net/charm-keystone/+bug/1830076) that we